Applied Analysis REU

 Note, additional projects may be added to this list.
 If you have a special request, please contact the directors for help.

-[3] A. Tudorascu, and R. Wassink, “Compactly supported Sticky Particles solutions decay to equilibrium arbitrarily slowly”, submitted, 2024.
+[6] A. Tudorascu, and R. Wassink, “Compactly supported Sticky Particles solutions decay to equilibrium arbitrarily slowly”, to appear in Methods and Applications of Analysis.